sacry-/sacry-.github.io/_posts/2017-07-01-3-containers,-docker-and-machine-learning.md

 $ $EDITOR Dockerfile
 ```

-We will use a modified version of <a href="https://github.com/dataquestio/ds-containers" target="_blank">Dataquest.io</a> to setup our data-science environment.
+We will use a modified version of <a href="https://github.com/dataquestio/ds-containers" target="_blank">Dataquest.io</a> to setup our machine learning environment.

 ```ruby
 $ cat Dockerfile